Schedule demo

 Podman is a modern, daemonless container technology that enables you to build, manage, and run containers without requiring root privileges.
 It allows applications to be packaged along with all their dependencies, ensuring consistency across development and production environments while improving security and operational control.

-Applications Manager currently supports Podman monitoring in REST API mode, allowing you actively track critical aspects of Podman environments such as container health, availability, and runtime statistics, enabling faster troubleshooting and informed decision-making during performance issues or downtimes.
+Applications Manager supports Podman monitoring in both REST API and Prometheus modes, allowing you to track critical aspects of Podman environments such as container health, availability, and runtime statistics, enabling faster troubleshooting and informed decision-making during performance issues or downtimes.
+Some configuration details are available only in REST API mode.
 Learn more about the container monitoring solutions offered by Applications Manager.

 Creating a new Podman monitor